Diagonals and A-infinity Tensor Products: Diagonals: definitions, existence

 Call a pair of three-input trees \emph{right-moving} if it is one of the following five pairs:

 Call a pair $(S,T)$ of $n$-input trees \emph{right-moving} if for any triple $v_1,v_2,v_3\in \{1,\dots,n\}$, the pair of three-input trees $(S(v_1,v_2,v_3),T(v_1,v_2,v_3))$ is right-moving.

 Masuda-Thomas-Tonks-Vallette~\cite{MTTV:explicit-diag} have shown that the sum of all trees which are right-moving and in dimension $n-2$ (where $n$ is the number of inputs to each tree) forms an associahedron tree diagonal.
-(This is the associahedron tree diagonal for which the first three terms are shown in Figure~\ref{fig:diag-cells}. \end{example}
+This is the associahedron tree diagonal for which the first three terms are shown in Figure~\ref{fig:diag-cells}.
+(Their technique uses a geometric procedure which is applicable to more general convex polytopes.) \end{example}